 - Too thin blade

 Double-beveled high-carbon blade with extra sharpness is the most noteworthy feature of this German knife.
 Professional chefs and food enthusiasts love this 8-inches knife for outstanding outcomes.

-The edges are 8 to 10-degree bevel for extra sharpness and smooth action.
+The edges are 8 to 10-degree bevels for extra sharpness and smooth action.
 Additional carbon content makes the blade hard enough to even boning chicken and beef.
 Obviously, slicing, dicing, and chopping will be like a breeze with it.

 You can feel the firm grip while grabbing the Pakkawood handle.
-The handle is ergonomically designed for safety and fatigue-free experience.
+The handle is ergonomically designed for a safety and fatigue-free experience.
 Nitrogen cooled full tang maintains the balance with precision.